-Keywords: Soil organic carbon, Laboratory Vis-NIR spectrometry, Partial least square regression, nested cross-
+Keywords: Soil organic carbon, Laboratory Vis-NIR spectrometry, Partial least square regression, nested cross-validation

-1 Introduction
+30 1 Introduction

 Soil is at the same time one of the most important and one of the most limited natural resources.
-Most of all it is

-- 35 needed for food production, but also for the production of energy and fibre or for the provision of fresh water (Johnson, 2008; Lorenz and Lal, 2016; Stenberg et al., 2010).
-All these aspects depend on the quality of the existing soil.
-This quality in turn is much influenced by its SOC content since it affects chemical, physical and biological soil properties and functions (Knadel et al., 2015; Lorenz and Lal, 2016).
-Additionally, SOC is also interesting when it comes to the global warming issue since soil is the largest terrestrial reservoir of organic carbon in the - world (Conforti et al., 2015; Johnson, 2008; McBratney et al., 2014; Stockmann et al., 2013).
-The SOC content of soils can be increased through the sequestration of atmospheric CO2 into long-living components of soils (Lal, 2004; McBratney et al., 2014).
-Thus, the SOC stock of soils could be used as a manageable sink for atmospheric carbon (Stockmann et al., 2013), achieving both food security and a strategy against the increasing CO2-concentration in the global atmosphere (Lal, 2004; Lorenz and Lal, 2016; McBratney et al., 2014).
-As the SOC content of soils reacts very slowly to environmental changes (Meersmans et al., 2009), long-term field experiments - (LTFE) are required to understand the impact of soil management and farming systems on the rate of SOC sequestration (Lal, 2004) as well as on yield and crop quality in the long run.
+Most of all, it is needed for food production, but also for the production of energy crops and fibre, or for the provision of freshwater (Johnson, 2008; Lorenz and Lal, 2016).
+All these aspects depend on the quality of the soil, which is determined by its site-specific properties.
+And this quality, in turn, is much influenced by its SOC content since it affects chemical, physical and biological soil properties and functions (Knadel et al., 2015; Lorenz and Lal, 2016).
+Additionally, SOC is also relevant in the context of global warming since the soil is the largest terrestrial reservoir of organic carbon (Conforti et al., 2015; Johnson, 2008; McBratney et al., 2014; Stockmann et al., 2013).
+SOC sequestration may lead to long-term SOC storage in relatively stable soil fractions (Lal, 2004; McBratney et al., 2014).
+Thus, the SOC stocks of soils could be used as a manageable sink for atmospheric carbon (Stockmann et al., 2013), achieving both, food security and a strategy against the increasing CO2-concentration in the atmosphere (Lal, 2004; Lorenz and Lal, 2016; McBratney et al., 2014).
+As the SOC content of soils reacts very slowly to environmental changes (Meersmans et al., 2009), long-term field experiments (LTFE) are required to understand the impact of soil management and farming systems on the rate of SOC sequestration (Lal, 2004), as well as on yield and crop quality in the long run.